rytsikau/ee.Yrewind/README.md

 ## Notes

-* All arguments and keywords can be replaced with single-character aliases: `-url` with `-u`, `-start` with `-s`, `beginning` with `b`, etc. This does not apply to rename masks
+* All arguments and keywords can be replaced with single-character aliases: `-url` with `-u`, `-start` with `-s`, `beginning` with `b`, etc. This does not apply to rename `*masks*`
-* If you are using proxy, VPN or special firewall settings, keep in mind that not only Yrewind should have appropriate access, but also FFmpeg
 * Loss of packets on the streamer side causes the estimated time to shift.
 The offset is usually seconds, but if its internet connection is unstable and/or the stream has been running for a long time, it can be minutes or even hours.
 For example, if the stream was interrupted for a total of 1 hour, then 24-hour frames will be downloaded as 23-hour.
 Thus, start point time accuracy can only be guaranteed for the current moment.
 The farther the livestream is rewound, the greater the probability of an error.
 Also, if there are interruptions in the livestream at the specified time interval (this often happens at the beginning of the stream), the duration of the saved file will be shorter by the total duration of those interruptions; a warning for this incompleted file will be displayed
+* Most media formats allows to watch livestream while it is downloading
 * Occasionally, the message `unable to verify the saved file is correct` appears.
-The reasons may be as follows: if the duration of the saved file cannot be verified (there is a possibility that the file is damaged); if the duration of the saved file does not match the requested one (also in this case, the output file name contains the word *INCOMPLETE*); if the starting point of the requested time interval cannot be accurately determined (rare case due to server side error)
+The reasons may be as follows: if the duration of the saved file cannot be verified (there is a possibility that the file is damaged); if the duration of the saved file does not match the requested one (also in this case, the output file name contains the word *INCOMPLETE*); if the starting point of the requested time interval cannot be accurately determined (for example due to server side error)
-* The base point of reference for the `-start` parameter is the local time on the computer when the program was started (displayed on the first line)
-* To determine the earliest available point, try download the knowingly unavailable time interval (for example, `-start=20000101:0000`).
-After a while, the program will show a warning indicating the earliest available point at the moment
-* To prevent output file corruption due to network errors or software crashes, use FLV or TS media container (`-output=.flv`, `-output=.ts`).
-Another way to reduce the chance of error is to download the livestream as multiple files with a relatively short duration (for example, default 60 minutes)
-* When using the `-executeonexit=*getnext*` command inside a batch file, keep in mind that this file is first executed to the end, and only then the `*getnext*` command is executed.
-Also use rename masks `*start*` and `*start[customDateTime]*` to avoid duplicate names of saved stream parts (or just use default auto-naming)
+* To reduce the likelihood of output file corruption during live recording (without rewind function), it is better not to use Moov Atom formats - `.3gp`, `.m4a`, `.mov`, `.mp4`
+* When using proxy, VPN or special firewall settings, keep in mind that not only Yrewind should have appropriate access, but also FFmpeg

 <br>